Skip to content

 Post-Merrill quiet

 Since absorbing Merrill Lynch (2009) + Countrywide (2008), BAC has avoided major M&A — a disciplined posture given the difficulty of integrating those legacy deals.
-Regulatory limits (G-SIB, antitrust) also constrain further bank M&A. Focus is organic + tuck-ins.
+Per the Federal Reserve's G-SIB framework documents and DOJ/OCC public merger-review guidance, large US-bank M&A is subject to heightened review.
+Focus is organic + tuck-ins.

 Capital allocation scores 76/100.
 Moynihan-era discipline has been consistent: retain a fortress capital position, return the rest via dividend + buyback, avoid major M&A. The Berkshire endorsement is a soft-asset moat — signals institutional confidence in the franchise.
-Regulatory limits on further bank M&A mean capital return is the primary tool; execution has been steady.
+Per Federal Reserve and OCC public merger-review frameworks for G-SIBs, large-bank M&A faces elevated regulatory review; capital return is accordingly the principal balance-sheet tool, with execution cadence disclosed in the FY2024 capital-actions section.
+Per the FY2024 regulatory-capital disclosures, BAC held CET1 at approximately 11.9%, Tier-1 leverage near 6.9%, and supplementary leverage at 5.9% — all above regulatory minima.

 🚩